artefactual/atom-docs/admin-manual/installation/linux/ubuntu-xenial.rst

    Some users have reported some technical issues running AtoM under Ubuntu 16.04.
 We're currently looking into this.
-In the meantime, we recommend deploying AtoM in :ref:`Ubuntu 14.04 <ubuntu-trusty>` if possible, as we know the software works well in this environment.
+In the meantime, we recommend deploying AtoM in :ref:`Ubuntu 14.04 <installation-linux-ubuntu-trusty>` if possible, as we know the software works well in this environment.
 See ticket `#10633 <https://projects.artefactual.com/issues/10633>`_ for more details.

 Most of the configuration steps described in this